Puri–Yesvantpur Garib Rath Express: Coaches

-As is customary with most train services in India, Coach Composition may be amended at the discretion of Indian Railways depending on demand.
+As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 22883 Puri Yesvantpur Junction Garib Rath Express covers the distance of 1517 km in 29 hours (52.00 km/hr) & in 31 hours as 22884 Yesvantpur Junction Puri Garib Rath Express (49.00 km/hr).
+The 22883 Puri Yesvantpur Junction Garib Rath Express covers the distance of 1517 km in 29 hours (52.00 km/h) and in 31 hours as 22884 Yesvantpur Junction Puri Garib Rath Express (49.00 km/h).

 As the average speed of the train is above 50.5 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.